 Digital Image Receptors

 Panoramic x-ray systems are available that use either linear array charge-coupled device (CCD) or complementary metal oxide semi-conductor (CMOS) detectors as well as photostimulable phosphor plate (PSP) receptors.
 CCD/CMOS and PSP receptors are used for intraoral radiography as well but with altered sizes and receptor designs.
-The digital panoramic imaging method is comparable to conventional panoramic radiography but the receptor, processing, display, storage and transmission capabilities differ from film-based imaging.2, 7 Both types of digital image receptors and film will produce diagnostic results when properly utilized.
+The digital panoramic imaging method is comparable to conventional panoramic radiography but the receptor, processing, display, storage and transmission capabilities differ from film-based imaging.2,8 Both types of digital image receptors and film will produce diagnostic results when properly utilized.

 Direct Digital Image Receptors

 CCD/CMOS linear array designs arrange the detector in a grid with the same vertical dimension as panoramic film but only a few pixels wide.
 The vertical sensor is moved around the patient opposite to the x-ray source and captures the image one vertical line at a time.
 In the subsequent photographs, a CCD sensor system is used to capture the image.
 To initiate the process, a patient file must be created in the computer software system.
 The patient is aligned in the same head positions as required in film-based panoramic x-ray machines.
 The computer processes the image as it is acquired.
 Then, the image is displayed on the computer monitor in real time.
 The image is archived in the patient database.
-The acquired images can be viewed in different ways through the application of software enhancement tools.
+The acquired images can be viewed in diverse ways through the application of software enhancement tools.

 Direct Digital Panoramic Imaging